-You can have access to this information throughout your time at headspace - it's a great way to help you track your progress.'
+You can have access to this information throughout you time at headspace - it's a great way to help you track your progress.

-Your health worker will also create a file for you, to document all care you receive.
+Your clinician will also create a file for you, to document all care you receive.

 We can only collect this information from you if you give consent.